-In this paper, we present the Neural Morphological Analogies System (NMAS), a neural approach for morphological relational reasoning.
-We use a deep recurrent neural network with GRU cells that take words represented by their raw character sequences as input.
+In this paper, we present the Neural morphological analogy system (NMAS), a neural approach for morphological relational reasoning.
+We use a deep recurrent neural network with gated recurrent unit (GRU) cells that take words represented by their raw character sequences as input.